-Session Law 2013-94 directed NCDOT to expedite the federal environmental impact statement process to define the route for the Southeast Extension of the Triangle Expressway Turnpike Project.
+Session Law 2013-94 directed the NCDOT to expedite the federal environmental impact statement process to define the route for the Southeast Extension of the Triangle Expressway Turnpike Project.
+This route is included in the State Transportation Improvement Program (STIP) as projects R-2721, R-2828, and R-2829.
 The proposed Southeast Extension of the Triangle Expressway, or Complete 540, is planned to complete the 540 Outer Loop around the Raleigh metropolitan area.
 This project would extend the Triangle Expressway from where it currently ends at NC 55 Bypass near Apex and Holly Springs.
 The proposed Complete 540 would cross through southern and eastern Wake County and a portion of northwestern Johnston County before ending at the existing I-540 (US 64/US 264 Bypass) interchange near Knightdale.